CFR Incoterm

 Buyer’s Responsibilities and Transfer of Risk Under CFR Terms

-• Payment of Destination Port Expenses: The buyer is responsible for all costs incurred at the destination port, including unloading charges, import duties, taxes, and any additional transportation expenses required to move the goods to their final destination.
+• Payment of Destination Port Expenses: The buyer is responsible for all costs incurred at the destination port.
+This includes charges such as unloading fees, import duties, taxes, and any additional transportation required to deliver the goods to their final destination.

 When Is CFR Commonly Used?

-CFR is often a suitable choice in the following situations:
+CFR can be a great option in the following situations:

-• The buyer has sufficient experience and control over import procedures and logistics at the destination port.
+• The buyer feels confident handling import procedures and logistics at the destination port.

-• Both parties seek cost transparency up to the point of arrival at the destination port.
+• Both parties appreciate having clear cost transparency up to the point of arrival at the destination port.

-• The seller prefers not to be involved in logistics beyond loading the goods at the port of origin.
+• The seller prefers not to handle logistics beyond loading the goods at the port of origin.

 Scroll to Top